Jacob Lamont has a love affair with all things trail shoes… Here are some sage words of advice about choosing the right pair (or pairs) for you.

 - Shoe Fit

 Ideally, for a trail runner, the overall fit should be snugger than that of other running shoes, fitting quite close in the heel, a good fitting mid-foot and wider in the toe area to allow for motion and stability on varied trails.
-Altra prides themselves on a wider toe area and even have a tag line, ‘Embrace the Space’.
+Altra prides itself on a wider toe area and even has a tag line, ‘Embrace the Space’.
 Although some may find that a wider shoe feels too clumsy and uncontrollable, especially if you have narrow feet.

 For ultra-running distances, I personally have found going half a size up to allow for your feet swelling helps too.
-Many folks who do long distance adventure racing have told me the same thing.
+Many folks who do long-distance adventure racing have told me the same thing.

 How much support do you get from your shoes, you want some level of stability in your shoe but you also want the freedom to adapt to the uneven terrain of the trail.

 This goes alongside stability.
 Cushioning (stack height, amount of material under your feet) is one of the main differences between shoes.
 Some think less material is good, giving you a more natural feel that leads to good running technique.
-Others think opposite, more cushioning, such as Hoka Speedgoats or Altra Timps.
-Especially on a descent, they can add protection from repeated hard footfalls leading to fewer injuries and a more comfortable run.
+Others think opposite, more cushioning, such as Hoka Speedgoats or Altra Olympus Especially on a descent, they can add protection from repeated hard footfalls leading to fewer injuries and a more comfortable run.

 With rocky terrain, the thicker foam also acts as protection wherein a more minimal shoe it would be wise to look for one with a rock plate, such as La Sportiva Bushido, to help protect your foot if you plan to run these types of trails.